18th-30th August 2014

 iUPSS Pre-sessional (Refresher) WORKSHOP

 An additional workshop to refresh or consolidate practice and theory will be offered prior to commencing the Summer School.
-This is an intensive two-day optional course that includes practical assignments and focuses on composition, exposure, lighting and working with digital and analog cameras.
-This Pre-sessional workshop has an additional cost of £250 with a reduction of £50 for those enrolled on the iUPSS programme by the general deadline of June 10.
+This is an intensive two-day optional course that includes practical assignments and focuses on composition, exposure, lighting and working with digital and analogue cameras.
+This Pre-sessional workshop has an additional cost of £250 with a reduction of £50 for those enrolled on the iUPSS programme by the general deadline of June 30th 2014.

 Paul is a photographer, filmmaker and sociologist based at Goldsmiths, University of London.
-He initially trained in photojournalism and fine art film at the London College of Communication (LCC), and Central Saint Martins Art School.
-He also studied social anthropology, art history and Archaeology at Goldsmiths, and the universities of Oxford and Cambridge.
-His main research and visual practice interests are focused on urban photography, visual research methods, urban materialities, the sociology and cultures of art practice, film ethnography.
+He initially trained in photojournalism, fine art and film at the London College of Communication (LCC), and Central Saint Martins Art School.
+He also studied social anthropology, art history and archaeology at Goldsmiths, and the universities of Oxford and Cambridge.
+His main research and visual practice interests are focused on urban photography, visual research methods, urban materialities, the sociology and cultures of art practice and film ethnography.
 His professional experience includes having directed a Channel Four TV documentary, freelance photographic projects for The Guardian and Independent Magazine along with various media and arts consultancies.
-He is also a former media advisor for the British Refugee Council, a founding director of the International Association of Visual Urbanists (iAVU) and a director of Photofusion.
+He is also a former media advisor for the British Refugee Council, founding director of Urban Photo Fest and a director of Photofusion.

-Paul is the course leader of the MA in Photography and Urban Cultures at Goldsmiths and co-curates the Urban Encounters conference at Tate Britain.
+Paul is the course leader of the MA in Photography and Urban Cultures at Goldsmiths and co-curates the Urban Photo Fest at Tate Britain.

 BEATRIZ VÉLIZ ARGUETA